beezymc/template-redux-mui/README.md

+# React App Template with Redux
+A basic React template with Redux preinstalled and a small counter app developed to ensure it's functional.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).